testing-library/react-hooks-testing-library/docs/installation.md

 ## Being specific

-Auto-detection is great for simplifying setup and getting out of your way, but sometimes you do need a little but more control.
-If a test needs requires a specific type of environment, the import can be appended to force a specific renderer to be use.
+Auto-detection is great for simplifying setup and getting out of your way, but sometimes you do need a little bit more control.
+If a test needs a specific type of environment, the import can be appended to force a specific renderer to be used.
 The supported environments are:

 - `dom`
 - `native`